Grow in the lord & Live cross culturally within our Zoe family

 Yes!
 We highly encourage you to fundraise for your trip with Zoe.
 Once you have applied and been accepted we will offer you the same resources that our Zoe team uses to fundraise!

 + When are trip payments due?

 There are two payment deadlines for your trip.
-Your first payment due is around $1500-$2000 depending on the trip and will be due three months before your arrival in Kenya.
-We cannot book your flight until we have received the first payment.
+Your first payment is due by March 1.
+Your first payment will be between $1200-$1700 depending on your international airfare cost.
+We cannot book your international airfare until we have received your first payment.
 The remaining trip balance is due 1 month prior to your arrival in Kenya.
-Your remaining balance for the second payment cannot be determined until international flights are booked.
+Your remaining balance cannot be determined until your international flights are booked.